-Many more people have blood sugar levels above the normal range, but not high enough to be diagnosed as having diabetes.
+Many more people have blood glucose levels above the normal range, but not high enough to be diagnosed as having diabetes.

 This is sometimes known as prediabetes.
-If your blood sugar level is above the normal range, your risk of developing full-blown diabetes is increased.
+If your blood glucose level is above the normal range, your risk of developing full-blown diabetes is increased.